Why are our services needed?

 We provide individual and tailored services to each of our affiliated bodies.
 To find out more about the services appropriate to you and your organisation, select the ‘Eligibility’ tab, or hover your cursor over it for a drop-down menu.

 The counselling provided is non-directive, that is it offers a listening ear and special skills that enable the person being counselled ("the client") to reach a deeper understanding of the situation they need to talk about, so that they can make their own decisions about coping and living more effectively.

 The CMCS cannot offer long-term therapy, and normally counselling is concluded within a maximum of twelve sessions, usually of one hour per week.
 Only in exceptional circumstances can counselling be extended beyond twelve sessions.

-For the phone numbers of all the ACs click on the tab above.
+For the phone numbers and email addresses of all the ACs, click on the 'Area Co-ordinators' tab above.

 Counsellors use their skills to earn their living, so have professional fees.
 Often these are beyond the means of ministers, so each denomination and organisation has agreed to make up the difference between what the client can contribute and the full fee.
 You would be asked, then, at the first session to say what you can contribute (though some denominations have specified a standard or a minimum contribution) - your denomination or organisation will then be billed for the balance, without knowing your identity.

 YES!
 You can trust the quality because the scheme only refers clients to counsellors whose qualifications and experience are recognised by the British Association for Counselling and Psychotherapy or are comparable to their accreditation requirements.
 You can trust the confidentiality, because only the Counsellor and the AC will ever know who is being counselled.

 For more information and FAQs please click here